-Deduction is taken at the individual level (1040), and is limited to the lessor of 20% taxable income before the deduction or 20% of the qualified business income.
-The deduction requires that the business if an S-Corporation pay officer's and working shareholders reasonable compensation as payroll.
+A deduction is taken at the individual level (1040), and is limited to the lessor of 20% taxable income before the deduction or 20% of the qualified business income.
+The deduction requires that the business if an S-Corporation pay officers and working shareholders reasonable compensation as payroll.